wp-plugins/social-share-button/readme.txt

 2. Go your Pluings setting via WordPress Dashboard and <strong>activate</strong> it.
 3. After Activate you see Menu on left Sidebar "<strong>SSB Settings</strong>"

-if you are first time chage settigns and hit <strong>"Save Changes"</strong>
+if you are first time change settings and hit <strong>"Save Changes"</strong>

 and visit your website or single post.